valeriyvan/RaspberryPiSenseHat/README.md

 Parameter `frameBufferDevice` could be use for specific frame buffer device: `SenseHat(frameBufferDevice: "/dev/fb0")`.
 Both parameters could be used:  `SenseHat(frameBufferDevice: "/dev/fb0", orientation: .down)`.

-Set all LEDs of matrix to specific color (`'black` color could be used for turning LEDs off):
+Set all LEDs of matrix to specific color (`.black` color could be used for turning LEDs off):

 ``` Swift
 senseHat.set(color: .red)